The Dandelion – health, nutrition & tea

 • Treat inflammation

-Dandelion tea can be made from the leaves, flowers or roots.
-The respective parts are simply dried and used in a tea strainer with hot water, the roots can be roasted to make a caffeine free coffee like substitute.
-This is the most common hot drink made from the dandelion plant, the roots are roasted and then added to hot water either ground or whole.
+You can make dandelion tea with the leaves, flowers or roots.
+The parts are dried and used in a tea strainer with hot water.
+Roasting the roots will make a caffeine-free coffee-like substitute, the most common hot drink made from the dandelion plant.
+The roots are roasted and then added to hot water, ground or whole.

 What does dandelion tea taste like?

-Dandelion root tea (Dandelion Coffee) is a very robust drink that tastes earthy, toasty and bitter very much like coffee, hence its nickname as ‘dandelion coffee’.
+Dandelion root tea (Dandelion Coffee) is a solid drink that tastes earthy, toasty and bitter, much like coffee, hence its nickname ‘dandelion coffee’.

-Tea made from dandelion leaves tastes earthy and leafy which favours sweetening with citrus or other teas.
+Tea made from dandelion leaves tastes earthy and leafy, favours being sweetenned with citrus or other teas.

-The dandelion flowers can also be used to make tea, this usually has a sweet & delicate flowery taste.
+You can also use the dandelion flower to make tea which has a sweet & delicate flowery taste.
 It is second in popularity to dandelion root coffee, but both are full of natural benefits.

 Dandelion health benefits

-There are multiple health benefits to introducing dandelions into your diet, they are nutritious and taste great!
-Both in salads or in teas.
-We will run through some of the health benefits and how to get them.
+There are multiple health benefits to introducing dandelions into your diet – they are good for you and taste great both in salads and in teas.
+We will review some of the health benefits and how to get them.

 Dandelion root tea is the most popular brew to make from dandelions.
-It is arguably the most flavourful and beneficial as it contains potassium.
-Its most active ingredient though is called taraxacin, it’s the compound that gives dandelion coffee its bitter flavour.
-Taraxacin stimulates the gallbladder causing it to contract which increases bile flow – detoxifying the liver and gallbladder.
+It is the most full of flavour and beneficial as it contains potassium.
+Its most active ingredient, though, is taraxacum, the compound that gives dandelion coffee its bitter flavour.
+Taraxacin excites the gallbladder causing it to contract, which increases bile flow – cleaning out the liver and gallbladder.

-The Dandelion is also rich in the vitamins A, B1, B2 B3, C, E, K which are all beneficial to the human body.
-Dandelions are also rich in minerals such as calcium, sodium, iron, phosphorus, magnesium, zinc and selenium.
-As well as Inulin, a prebiotic fibre that nourishes the bacterial flora and improves intestinal transit.
+The Dandelion is also rich in vitamins A, B1, B2, B3, C, E, and K, all beneficial to the human body.
+Dandelions are also rich in minerals such as calcium, sodium, iron, phosphorus, magnesium, zinc and selenium, and Inulin, a prebiotic fibre that nourishes the bacterial flora and improves intestinal transit.

 • Zeaxanthin